ibm-cloud-docs/power-iaas/backup-strategies.md

 4. Define the fields – **Pricing plan**, **Service name**, **Resource group**, your **IBM Cloud API key**, and Compass organization name according to your business needs.
 Also, specify the VPC subnet IP range that you want to use to access the Compass Vaults.
 5. Click **Create**.
 6. Compass creates and connects the Backup VPC to the {{site.data.keyword.powerSys_notm}} workspace that you want to back up by using the local Transit Gateway.
-A Transit Gateway is created if it does not exist.
+The Transit Gateway is created if it does not exist.

     For more information, see [Ordering IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui) and [Using virtual private endpoints for VPC to privately connect to IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-vpe-connection&interface=cli).